-FEC regulations require that disclaimers for all printed or paid web-based communications-whether independent or coordinated-be contained in a printed box, printed with reasonable contrast, and set apart from the rest of the communication.
+FEC regulations require that disclaimers for all printed or paid web-based communications - whether independent or coordinated - be contained in a printed box, printed with reasonable contrast, and set apart from the rest of the communication.
 A disclaimer in a 12-point font satisfies the requirement when used in materials no larger than 2 feet by 3 feet.
-In addition, disclaimers must include the name and address of the political committee or corporation responsible for the communication and the name of the sponsoring committee's connected organization if its name is not already included in the name of the political committee.
-See the examples below.
+In addition, disclaimers must include the name and permanent address, telephone number or website of the political committee or corporation responsible for the communication and the name of the sponsoring committee's connected organization if its name is not already included in the name of the political committee.
+As demonstrated in the examples below, the public is informed who paid for the communication, how to contact the organization, and the fact that it is not coordinated.